GoekeLab/bambu/README.md

 ```rscript
 writeBambuOutput(se, path = "./bambu/")
 ```
-If quant is set to FALSE i.e., only transcript discovery is performed, only the rowRanges output of the extended annotations is returned (a GRangesList object).
+If quant is set to FALSE i.e. only transcript discovery is performed, only the rowRanges output of the extended annotations is returned (a GRangesList object).
 The equivalent rowData can be accessed with mcols()
 If both quant and discovery are set to FALSE, bambu will return an intermediate object see [Storing and using preprocessed files (rcFiles)](#Storing-and-using-preprocessed-files-rcFiles)

 ### Visualization